How to start seeds indoors

 This year I’m planting Burpee hybrids, heirlooms and organic seeds.
 A hybrid is created by pollinating one fantastic plant with pollen from another fantastic plant, to grown an amazing plant from the seeds that makes.
 This is a great choice for gardeners because they are NOT genetically modified.
 I want nothing to do with food that has had it’s genes altered in a lab (or other strange unnatural things).
 Heirlooms are seeds from plants that have been grown over a long period of time, maybe something my Grandparents would have grown.
 Organic seeds are certified and grown and produced under strict standards ensuring that they come from organic plants as well.
 These are ideal and as they increase in popularity there will be more choices for home gardeners like myself.

 Over the past years I have tried various soil mediums.
 I’ve tried perlite, vermiculite, baked outside soil, burpee pellets, jiffy pellets, potting soil, organic potting soil, and scary miracle grow ‘dirt.’
-The best growing medium I have found are Jiffy Pellets.
+The best growing medium I have found is Jiffy Pellets.
 No growing medium is perfect, and I am not crazy about the ecological disruption that comes from harvesting peat…so in the future I’m hoping to perfect baking outdoor soil.

 Jiffy pellets come as dry discs that require water to putt up in preparation for seed planting.
 These are greenhouses (which can be used year after year) with replacement pellets that hold 72 plugs each.
 It’s recommended that water be added slowly to allow even rise in each pellet.
 I’m adding warm water here and was able to plant our seeds about 30 min. after hydrating the pellets.

 This year I am very excited to add this 3-tier greenhouse to our collection.
 I have a ceiling fan going nearby and plants are getting lots of natural sunshine from a bay window.
 The plastic gets pulled off of the stand during the day to increase air circulation and pellets are checked for hydration.
+There is also a little fan going inside.

 Some of our seeds sprouted in less then one week!
 These seedlings are Burpee cucumber variety salad slicers.
 We really enjoyed growing them in the past.
 The skin is nice and soft, making peeling unnecessary and my kids enjoy eating them straight from the garden!